Q-fid: Quantum Circuit Fidelity Improvement with LSTM Networks: Proposed Q-fid Framework

-Our modified version of $R^2$ is called discrete-$R^2$, or d-$R^2$. compared with the other aforementioned metrics, d-$R^2$ has two important features that make it more suitable for NISQ fidelity analysis.
+Our modified version of $R^2$ is called discrete-$R^2$ (d-$R^2$).
+Compared with the other metrics, d-$R^2$ has two important features that make it suitable for NISQ fidelity analysis.
 First, it takes all the states in the distribution into consideration.
 So in addition to checking how well the correct states are standing out, d-$R^2$ also penalizes wrong states when they should not appear in the output distribution, which makes it work well with algorithms that output multiple correct states.
-Second, the baseline comparison model of the original $R^2$ metric ($R^2=0$) is the average line of the original distribution.
-In d-$R^2$, this average line over the noise-free output distribution exactly represents the uniform superposition, which conveniently matches our argument: a uniform superposition should be the worst-case output from a noisy QC.
+Second, d-$R^2$ is a measurement of closeness to the uniform superposition, which gives the user d-$R^2=0$ as in Fig. \ref{3d_fids}(d).
+Because the output distribution of noisy QCs can rapidly converge to the uniform distribution \cite{unifrom_dis, uni_dis_bad_1, uni_dis_bad_2, uni_dis_bad_3}, we think a practical fidelity metric should clearly recognize this worst-case distribution for the user.